alxcor/cam740/README.md

 web page:  [alxcor.github.io/cam740](https://alxcor.github.io/cam740).

-Offline functions, without a connection to a live PLC system:<br>
+Offline functions, without a connection to a live PLC system:
 - Sinumerik alarm bit calculator: DB2 bit for a specific alarm number or alarm number for a specific bit in DB2
 - Sinumerik M function calculator: Channel DB bit for quick decoding of an M function
 - Sinumerik Fast IO calculator: DB10 bits for monitoring or control of a specific NCK fast input